Sarahalq/Sarahalq.github.io/_posts/2019-09-7-Testing-Local-Images.md

 ![Image test]({{ site.url }}/images/pic.jpg)

+### Project request
 ```
 ---
-WomenTechWomenYes (WTWY) has an annual gala at the beginning of the summer each year.
-As we are new and inclusive organization, we try to do double duty with the gala both to fill our event space with individuals passionate about increasing the participation of women in technology, and to concurrently build awareness and reach.
+WomenTechWomenYes (WTWY) has an annual gala at the beginning of
+the summer each year.
+As we are new and inclusive organization,
+we try to do double duty with the gala both to fill our event
+space with individuals passionate about increasing the
+participation of women in technology, and to concurrently
-To this end we place street teams at entrances to subway stations.
-The street teams collect email addresses and those who sign up are sent free tickets to our gala.
+build awareness and reach.
+To this end we place street teams
+at entrances to subway stations.
+The street teams collect email
+addresses and those who sign up are sent free tickets to our gala.
-Where we’d like to solicit your engagement is to use MTA subway data, which as I’m sure you know is available freely from the city, to help us optimize the placement of our street teams, such that we can gather the most signatures, ideally from those who will attend the gala and contribute to our cause.
+Where we’d like to solicit your engagement is to use MTA subway data,
+to help us optimize the placement of our street teams, such that we can
-The ball is in your court now—do you think this is something that would be feasible for your group?
-From there we can explore what kind of an engagement would make sense for all of us.
-Best,
-Karrine and Dahlia
+gather the most signatures, ideally from those who will attend the gala and
+contribute to our cause.
 ---
 ```